KostasKoyias/foo-bar/README.md

 ## More information

-To learn more about Google's foobar challenge, check out some links below:
+To learn more about Google's foobar challenge, check out some of the links below:

 1. [medium](https://medium.com/chingu/my-experience-with-the-google-foobar-challenge-and-tips-on-what-to-do-if-you-get-it-9848d31d3d20)
 2. [freeCodeCamp](https://www.freecodecamp.org/news/the-foobar-challenge-googles-hidden-test-for-developers-ed8027c1184/)